-Upon completion of the Arrangement, the Company assumed Sulliden's interests in the East Sullivan Property, valued in the amount of \$133,538 and the Company was capitalized with \$24,760,514 in cash.
+Upon completion of the Arrangement, the Company assumed Culloden's interests in the East Sullivan Property, valued in the amount of \$133,538 and the Company was capitalized with \$24,760,514 in cash.

 In May 2016, Sulliden Moçambique Ltd. was incorporated in Mozambique and is 100% owned subsidiary of the Company.
-As well, 2507868 Ontario Inc. is a 100% subsidiary of the Company.
+2507868 Ontario Inc. is a 100% subsidiary of the Company and holds the option for the Troilus project.
+The Company owns a 98% interest in the issued and outstanding shares of Daos International Ltd. ("Daos"), a Mauritius company.